pat/ruby-event-guides/railscamp/README.md

 Rails Camps in Australia run from Friday afternoon through to Monday morning, and occur in the middle of the year (June or July), or towards the end of the year (usually November, sometimes December).
 So, that should give you a decent timeframe for enquiring about available weekends.

+It's worth keeping in mind the weather.
+While we've not been perfect at this, there's a rough goal of having southern camps in November, and northern camps in June/July, which generally leads to the more pleasant conditions.

 You'll also want to check about related events that may potentially conflict, including:

 * [RubyConf AU](http://rubyconf.org.au)